 Infection control nurses are critical to ensuring the continued safety of medical workers and patients by implementing proven methods to reduce the risk of exposure to bacteria, diseases, and viruses.
 They are vital to the healthcare industry, and their role is projected to continue growing in the coming years.

 The best first step to becoming an infection control nurse is to pursue the right education.
-The Maryville University online Master of Science in Nursing provides graduates with the skills and knowledge to make an immediate impact in the medical field.
+The Maryville University MSN degree online provides graduates with the skills and knowledge to make an immediate impact in the medical field.

 With courses such as Advanced Health Assessment, Health Promotion/Disease Prevention, and Health Care Policy, the MSN at Maryville offers students the foundation to successfully embrace a career in infection prevention.